m10ust/metaformers/README.md

 | **Python**        | Orchestration of turns, logging, and DB access |
 | **JSON Logs**     | Structured iteration transcripts |

+PS: You don't need PyTorch and PostgreSQL to test the loop.
+The two main scripts (metaformers_seedprompt_autochaining_terminal.py (MacOS and BSD-friendly) and metaformers_linux.py (Linux-friendly and can accomodate slower rigs) in the root folder are designed to work withonly Python and Ollama + Llama 2, GPT-OSS and Dolphin3 installed localy.
+The PyTorch implementation is at early stage and for advanced users confortable with pgvector (PostgreSQL) and PyTorch.
+The ingest.py script is what you use to make ingestion of .txt files or whathave you, currently it is configured for txt files.
+Then you run the rag_chat.py to chat with the models on IE what they have ingested last etc...
+It's possible, actually 100% sure the scripts have my local configs so replace them if you want to use them.
+Building a strong database is essential here so everything works well.
+Unexperienced users can still use the Metaformers main scripts and have fun since it only uses Python and Ollama.
+Anyone with Python and Ollama installed can instantly start experimenting.
+This is the way Metaformers was designed to be experimented with in the first place.
+No Pytorch and PostgreSQL non-sense.
+Local & private + fully recursive :)

 ---

 ## 🧠 Example Loop Flow